id/emqx-docs/en_US/operations/backup-restore.md

 To import data, the EMQX node must be running, and some conditions need to be met for the import operation to be successful:

 - If the [core node + replica node](../deploy/cluster/mria-introduction.md) mode is enabled, data import can only be performed on the core node.
 This will not affect the actual import behavior, as data will be replicated to all cluster nodes, including core and replica nodes.
 Operating on the core node ensures correct data import.
-- Data exported from an EMQX Enterprise cluster cannot be imported into an EMQX open-source version cluster.
 - The data file cannot be renamed.

 If any of the above conditions are not met, the import process will be aborted, and a corresponding error message will be displayed.